NREL/fpeam/README.md

 ## Feedstock production

 The feedstock production dataset defines what feedstocks were produced where, in what amounts, and by what agricultural practices.
 Columns and data within this dataset are described in the table below.
-This dataset contains two region identifiers, `equipment_group` (values must match those in the equipment dataset) and `region_production`, that indicate where feedstocks were produced. `region_production` values in the default feedstock production dataset correspond to the [Federal Information Processing Standards](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/national/home/?cid=nrcs143_013697) (FIPS) codes which identify U.S. counties.
+This dataset contains two region identifiers, `equipment_group` (values must match those in the equipment dataset) and `region_production`, that indicate where feedstocks were produced.
+(Latitude and longitude values are also specified for feedstock production and destination locations.
+These values are used in the router engine.) `region_production` values in the default feedstock production dataset correspond to the [Federal Information Processing Standards](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/national/home/?cid=nrcs143_013697) (FIPS) codes which identify U.S. counties.
 If values in the `region_production` column are not FIPS codes, an additional input file giving the mapping of the `region_production` values to FIPS values must be provided in order for MOVES and NONROAD to run successfully; this file is discussed further in the Additional input datasets section.

 The feedstock production dataset, like the equipment dataset, does not contain the calendar year in which feedstock production took place.
 This is specified using the `year` parameter in the MOVES and NONROAD config files, discussed further below.